 Other Service Points in Wallace Library

-The RIT ASL and Deaf Studies Community Center (RADSCC) (1st floor) will be relocated to the Student Life Center during construction.
+The RIT ASL and Deaf Studies Community Center (RADSCC) (1st floor) has relocated to the Gordon Field House, Room 1540, during construction.

-Java’s is closed for the summer and will reopen for the Fall 2021 semester in its current location off of the lobby in Wallace Library.
+Java’s is open in its current location off of the lobby in Wallace Library.